-MuggleNet Academia Lesson 1 is now available – Dive into the brilliant literature of “Harry Potter” with this new section
+MuggleNet Academia Lesson 1 Is Now Available: Dive Into the Brilliant Literature of “Harry Potter”

 Recently we opened a new section on the MuggleNet website called Alohomora!, which features a new podcast, forum, quibbles, art and more as we recapture the magic of re-reading the Harry Potter books.